astrojs/rawimage.js/README.md

       <script src='webfits.js'></script>

       <script>
-        // Whoops, made a mistake, so need to make some variables global (this is not good code). var width, height;

         // Define callback that is executed after image is received from the server function getImageData(fits) {

           // Get first data unit
           var dataunit = fits.getDataUnit();
-          width = dataunit.width;
-          height = dataunit.height;

           // Asynchronously get pixels representing the image dataunit.getFrameAsync(undefined, createVisualization);